-The total power in this case is,
+The total power in this case is:

 P = Active power = Total electrical power.cosφ and its unit is watt.

 The other fraction of power is called reactive power.
 Reactive power does no useful work, but it is required for the active work to be done.
-We denote it with ‘Q’ and mathematically is given by,
+We denote it with ‘Q’ and mathematically is given by:

-Q = Reactive power = Total electrical power.sinφ and its unit is VAR (Volt Amp Reactive).
+Q = Reactive power = Total electrical power.sinφ and its unit is VAR (Volt-Amp Reactive).
 This reactive power oscillates between source and load.
-To help understand this better all these power are represented in the form of triangle.
-Mathematically, S2 = P2 + Q2 and electrical power factor is active power / apparent power.
+To help understand this better all these power are represented in the form of a triangle.

 The term power factor comes into the picture in AC circuits only.
 Mathematically it is the cosine of the phase difference between the source voltage and current.
-It refers to the fraction of total power (apparent power) which is utilised to do the useful work called active power.
+It refers to the fraction of total power (apparent power) which is utilized to do the useful work called active power.

 - Real power is given by P = VIcosφ.
 The electrical current is inversely proportional to cosφ for transferring a given amount of power at a certain voltage.
 Hence higher the pf lower will be the current flowing.
 A small current flow requires a less cross-sectional area of conductors, and thus it saves conductors and money.